Trending Topics

 Importance of a digital thread in manufacturing

 When there’s no digital thread data moves slowly.
 Passing it between incompatible systems requires human involvement that’s often error prone.
-Transcribing information from one format to another takes time and mistakes are common.
+Transcribing product information from one format to another takes time and mistakes are common.

-Sometimes people don’t know data is available that could help them do their jobs.
+Sometimes people don’t know product data is available that could help them do their jobs.
 They might address this by setting up new data collection processes, duplicating effort and risking wrong or poor decisions being taken.

 Consequences of these problems include: